simsine/Binary-Clock/README.md

 # Binary-Clock
 The current time visualized in binary within an html page.
 Intended to be used for wallapaper engine

-Yes the javascript program is shit, i wrote it like 3 years ago
+Yes i know the javascript program is shit, i wrote it like 3 years ago

+# How-to
+You run this like you would with any other html site, open the index.html file in your preferred web browser.